 Types Of EQ Bands

-There are some EQ bands that are more important than others, but they all serve a purpose.
+As I’ve said there are various EQ band types you can use and they all serve a purpose.
 Now let me dive deep and explain each type of band you may see in EQ plugins.

 Low And High Cut